senank/gp_assignment/README.md

 - **Celery + Redis** for task execution
     - *Celery* handles long-running tasks (PDF processing, embedding generation).
     - *Redis as a broker* ensures efficient task distribution.
+    - Robust task queueing, automatic retries and distributed processing as well as being easy to implement
 - **Redis** for caching
     - Reduces response time for repeated queries by storing computed results.
+    - light-weight inmemory data store
 - **LLM**
     - Running a local LLM is too resource-intensive.
     - Using Mistral API for LLM inference since it keeps the setup lightweight and is free.